microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 ## Next steps

 Now that the `vcpkg-sample-library` has been packaged as port, the next step is to add it to the vcpkg curated registry.
-See, [Adding port to vcpkg registry](get-started-adding-to-registry.md)
+See, [Adding ports to vcpkg registry](get-started-adding-to-registry.md)

 For more information, see: